 One of the great questions confronting the church today in the face of our growing secular culture is: Can you be a believer and not a disciple?
 In this podcast, I talk with Rich Villodas about this question and the challenges facing leaders today.
 How do we make disciples when people are already over-committed and busy?
 What can we do to address the many under-developed, stunted, nominal Christians filling our churches?
 Click below to listen and wrestle with us on what it will take to make disciples who are deeply transformed so we can change the world for Christ.
 LISTEN HERE Save Save Save Save Save

 I don’t know.
 Only God can judge and sort that out.
 But I do know that our obsession with getting people to make a decision for Jesus has led us to a reality where we have large numbers of severely under-developed, stunted, nominal Christians filling our churches.
 This two-tiered USA gospel, unlike the witness of the New Testament, supposes that a person can become a Christian and not follow Jesus.
 A disciple follows Jesus, allowing Him to change him/her for the sake of the world.
 A “believer” assents intellectually to what Jesus and Scripture says.
 But their lives are not directed by Jesus or oriented around Him.
-A disciple, however, is characterized by the following: A first-hand, personal relationship with Jesus A commitment to listen to Him for direction A love for Scripture Self-awareness–reflected in the ability to take their feelings and lay them out before Jesus.
+A disciple, however, is characterized by the following: A first-hand, personal relationship with Jesus A commitment to listen to Him for direction A love for Scripture Self-awareness–reflected in the ability to take their feelings and lay them out before Jesus and themselves Silence and stillness.
 Read more.